maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="maxaexp"></a>
 ### `MAX`(*aexp*,*aexp*[,...])

 Returns the largest number in the provided list, `MAX(7,5)` returns 7.
-Most implementations only allow two parameters, but RetroBASIC also supports the Tymshare SUPER BASIC and Wang BASIC extension that allows any number of expressions in the parameter list; `MAX(7,5,10,20)` returns 20.
+Most implementations only allow two parameters, but RetroBASIC also supports the Tymshare SUPER BASIC and Wang BASIC extension that allows any number of expressions in the parameter list; `MAX(5,10,20)` returns 20.

 This basic functionality is also available as an operator, where this same call would be written `7 MAX 5`, and only supports two parameters.

 RetroBASIC also supports the Micropolis extension that allows the functional version to be used with strings as well. `MAX("Hello","World")` will return "World".
 Ideally this would have been called `MAX$`.

+NOTE: Due to limitations of the RetroBASIC parser, `MAX` and `MIN` are currently limited to a maximum of three parameters.

 #### Variations: